Table of Contents

 “Start thy purse by fattening“

 George S. Clason, who wrote The Richest Man in Babylon, is believed to have coined the term “pay yourself first.”
 That means you should put away at least 10% of every paycheck into savings.
 Start to save small amounts working your way up to 20% of income to allocate into retirement savings investment accounts.
-The initial savings can be allocated to an emergency fund amounting to at least 6 months coverage for essential living costs.
-Unforeseen events are unpredictable and undesirable but need to be planned for.
+You can distribute the initial savings to an emergency fund amounting to at least six months’ coverage for essential living costs.
+Unforeseen events are unpredictable and undesirable but do your planning.

-Once this fund is established, use some of your savings stash to invest for retirement and taxable investment accounts.
-Putting away some money may be difficult at first depending on your spending habits.
+Once establishing this fund, use some savings stashes to invest for retirement and taxable investment accounts.
+Putting away some money may be difficult at first, depending on your spending habits.

 Savings Ratio = Savings/Gross Income

 Your savings rate should be at least 10% of gross income.
-This is difficult to do when you first start to work.
+It may be challenging to do when you first start to work.
 As your salary or what you make rises, it should get easier to put money away for savings.
 A healthy savings ratio of 20% would be a bonus (pardon the pun).